n0nick/jira-graph/README.md

 ### Command Line Options

 - `EPIC-KEY`: The key of the epic to analyze (required)
+- `--skip-closed`: Skip rendering closed issues in the graph
 - `--blocks-linktype`: The Jira link type to follow (default: "Blocks")
 - `--closed-status`: The status name that indicates a closed issue (default: "closed")